Namrata1523/freshersbatch-oct16/README.txt

-this assignment is all about git.
+this assignment is all about git and github. we are basically learning the commandas to run in git.